jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-20-deencryptinator.md

 ## Unit testing

-Something I really should have been doing throughout these problems that came to a head during this problem: {{<wikipedia "unit testing">}}.
+Something I really should have been doing throughout these problems that came to a head during this problem: [[wiki:unit testing]]().
 I have always been testing my two answers (to make sure it stays stable), but for this one, the `mix` function just has so many edge cases...
 So to make sure that each fix kept working for later cases:

 ```rust
 #[cfg(test)]